Venues

 315 Congress Avenue

 The Elephant Room is strictly a watering hole—beer, wine and mixed drinks.
 Patrons occasionally bring their own food or have it delivered.
+You will do best listening to smaller jazz ensembles—big bands tend to overwhelm the space.

 Continental Club